0x57Origin/OriginLabs/README.md

 ## Labs - Red / Exploitation Research

 - [Network Stack Overflow](Exploit_Research/Network_Stack_Overflow.md) - Built a vulnerable C server then fuzzing it with Python to see how an oversized write smashes the saved return address.
 It does cover a lot of information that is required for exploit/fuzzing research like buffer overflows, the stack frame, hex/bytes, and why crashes happen.

+## Quick Fixes

+- [No Internet on Windows 11 VM](QuickFixes/No_Internet_VirtualBox.md) - VirtualBox VM had no route out.
+I traced it to the adapter settings sitting on a dead network plus an old static IP address left over from a pfSense lab.
+Fixed it by setting adapter back on live network and flipping Windows back to DHCP.